-This is a full time Clinical Psychologist (Wellness Counsellor) position.
+This is a full time Clinical Psychologist (Wellness Counselor) position.
 The post-holder reports for clinical supervision to the NYU Assistant Director, Global Clinical Services, and to the Vice President for Student Mental Health, will participate in regularly scheduled individual and group clinical supervision meetings, and will otherwise collaborate with NY based colleagues as required; for other duties and administration the post-holder reports to the Associate Director, NYU Prague (NYUP).
 The post-holder has responsibility for providing on-site, expert mental health support and counseling services to members of the NYU Prague community (approximately 400 undergraduate students during the academic semesters and 150 students during January and summer terms), and an ability to coordinate support for physical health issues.
 The post-holder has responsibility for proposing, organizing and implementing programs and services related to the mental wellbeing of the student population.
 The post holder will work with other professionals at NYUP who are responsible for other aspects of student health including ensuring immunization compliance of the NYUP population.
 The post holder will create and deliver health promotion and orientation programing related to wellness needs of NYUP students and will deliver relevant wellness trainings to faculty and staff at NYUP including detecting students in distress, responding to matters of sexual misconduct, etc. The post-holder works closely both with NYUP colleagues and those based at NYU in New York City.

 Principal Duties and Responsibilities